Moving home

 • They are in receipt of housing benefit/universal credit.

-• They agree to re-pay any current arrears by means of a former tenant arrears agreement.
+• They have been making regular over payments to catch up and agree to re-pay any current arrears by means of a former tenant arrears agreement.